 The focus of this class is on the development of musicality, rhythm and coordination.
 Students will develop an appreciation for timing and body percussion; and learn to use their feet as instruments.
 Class work will include use of the ballet barre in order to help understand proper weight placement.
 Center floor exercises help with weight transfer and learning to dance on the balls of your feet.

 This class will begin with a full body stretch, focusing on personal awareness of body movements and abilities.
 Use of isolation work and locomotive progressions include turns, leaps, kicks, and jumps.
 Memorization skills will be improved while learning short combinations.
-Different movement themes will be explored through the introduction of various music styles such as blues, lyrical, fast and funky, and classical jazz.
+Different movement themes will be explored through the introduction of various music styles such as blues, lyrical, funky, and classical jazz.

 This is an interpretive form of dance that exudes various levels of emotion and feelings.
 Its history has not been as clearly documented as other styles of dance; however, in the earlier stages, a dancer would perform the lyrics of a song, displaying emotions.
 Today, there is still emphasis on displaying emotion but in a more abstract way.
 Lyrical dance includes ballet, jazz, and modern technique.

 Contemporary is a popular form of dance that developed in the mid-1970s from modern dance.
 It is a style of expressive dance that combines elements of several dance genres including modern, jazz, lyrical and classical ballet.
 Contemporary dance is a genre in its own right, but has become a catch-all phrase that encompasses many different styles of dance under one umbrella.